 “In college, my perspective was changed by Burton Malkiel’s A Random Walk Down Wall Street.
 Malkiel demonstrates that short-term changes in stock prices cannot be predicted and that studying chart patterns and/or earnings forecasts is a useless endeavor.”

 With a philosophical commitment to taking the long view, Scott is well-suited for his role overseeing portfolio management for the firm and meeting with clients during performance reviews.
 Additionally, Scott chairs Truepoint’s Investment Committee.
 “I read a lot of financial news and analysis to stay current, but I try not to become inundated with the short-term effects of the daily news.”

-Outside of work, Scott serves on the boards of the Great Parks Foundation and the CFA Society of Cincinnati, where he serves as Treasurer.
+Outside of work, Scott serves as the treasurer for the Great Parks Foundation and the president of the CFA Society Cincinnati.
 He enjoys running, skiing and all things outdoors.
-He and his wife are the proud parents of a young daughter.
+He and his wife are the proud parents of a young daughter and son.